xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 While performing DDT with a CSV data file, Katalon Recorder navigates the file using the column names, and extracts data from the file, row by row.
 Therefore, you need to create a CSV file with specific column names.

-Katalon Recorder treats CSV column names as case-sensitive.
+Katalon Recorder also treats CSV column names as case-sensitive.

 For example, a data-driven test that fills in a form with dates and comments might have a CSV data file as follows: